Cypriot cult vessel ("bull" bowl).: Middle Bronze Age I-II : 2000 - 1800 BC

 Large and elaborate cult vessels such as this, which would be impractical for everyday use, are believed to have been made especially for funereal use and to go into tombs.
 However, although nothing of this sort has been found in settlements, the idea has been raised that they might sometimes have been kept (perhaps concealed), for use in more than one ceremony before finally being put into a grave.
 This might explain the (very unusual) substantial handle sticking out from the body of this bowl, clearly for hanging it securely from a peg, as was probably common with domestic items, though in this case it would have been hung face out from the wall, protecting the vulnerable rim.
 More normally a handle would be by the rim and the decoration concentrated on the outside, suggesting it would be kept with the underside visible.
 It is perhaps possible that a handle simply reflects a detail being imitated from domestic items, but the unusual size and placing make this seem unlikely.

 These elaborate pieces are usually less well fired, presumably since they would not have to stand up to regular wear.
-Clearly ostentation was part of their intention, asserting the social position of the kin group, but their iconography presumably refers to the practice and symbolism of funeral ceremonies.
+Clearly ostentation was part of their intention, asserting the social position of the kin group, and the donor within the kin group, but their iconography presumably refers to the practice and symbolism of funeral ceremonies.
 It is thought that these ceremonies included feasting and drinking, as well as dancing and animal sacrifice, plus possibly the use of animal horns and hides for costumes.
 Clearly many small bowls were required for these ceremonies, since many are found in tombs, along with jugs and animal shaped askoi: the latter possibly for pouring libations.
 Perhaps the tiny bowls around the rim represent this set of bowls, necessary for the ceremony.
 It is suggested that alcoholic beverages were involved (the representation of the brewing and wine pressing process is suggested as explaining some of the “scenes” modeled in Early Cypriot Bronze Age pottery and both a probable brewery and stone wine-pressing vats have been found).
 However the depiction of a small vessel on a full size one became a continuing theme in Cypriot pottery, for example even in Archaic and classical times the spout of a jug was often made in the form of a mini jug.
 The mini vessels depicted on many early Iron Age Geometric ring kornoi, which are still remarkably like the few Early Bronze Age examples, even though the presence of horned animal heads must no longer have held more than a shadow of its original significance.
 (Kernoi are conjoined small jugs or bowls for different offerings).
 Certainly when the interiors of the mini vessels are conjoined, such as in ring-kernoi, the original purpose of separate offerings has become a reference which is then explicitly subverted by the idea of unity.

 Of course whatever social function the increasing ostentation of grave goods served, there must be an assumption of original beliefs that these gifts objects left in tombs were of some use to the spirits of dead, at least symbolically, which suggests the ancestors had some presence and power in the everyday material world.
 Christians believe in an afterlife but do not bury objects with the dead.
 (Indeed the absence of grave goods is one indication of an early Christian grave).